We had the opportunity to travel to central Florida during our summer vacation, and guess what…we visited Legoland!!

 Safari Trek- You can see your favorite LEGO animals on this safari ride.

 Driving School – Kids can take control and earn their own LEGOLAND Driver’s license at this pint-sized driving school course.

-Lost Kingdom Adventure – Take aim and help the LEGO adventurers battle LEGO mummies and skeletons to find the hidden treasure!
+Lost Kingdom Adventure – Aim and help the LEGO adventurers battle LEGO mummies and skeletons to find the hidden treasure!

-LEGO® Kingdoms takes kids back to medieval times with the LEGOLAND® Castle where spells are cast and many knights, damsels and dragons are found.
+LEGO® Kingdoms takes kids back to medieval times with the LEGOLAND® Castle, where cast spells and many knights, damsels, and dragons are found.

 Duplo Valley… great for the little ones!!

-If you’re planning to visit Legoland I suggest you to check the map and plan your visit since most ride has age and/or height limits.
-Also, don’t forget to bring hats, and plenty of water and sunscreen.
+If you’re planning to visit Legoland, I suggest you check the map and plan your visit since most ride has age and/or height limits.
+Also, don’t forget to bring hats and plenty of water and sunscreen.
 A stroller for the little one will be handy too.

-Disclosure: Special thanks to Legoland for inviting my family to the Legoland Florida.
+Disclosure: Special thanks to Legoland for inviting my family to Legoland, Florida.
 All opinions are my own.